The best Cyber Monday 2019 deals still available (Thursday update)

 Make your favorite recipes with this Instant Pot, which features a dishwasher-safe inner cooking pot and a three-ply bottom for even heat distribution.

-This smart display still hasn't shipped yet, but you can still score a deal.
-(Note, however, that it was selling at $80 last week.)
+This smart display still hasn't shipped yet, but you can still score a deal -- briefly pinging up to $100, it's back to its Black Friday price of $80.
 The Echo Show 8 is basically a larger version of the super-popular Echo Show 5, and therefore better suited to places like the kitchen, where the 8-inch screen makes it easier to view cooking videos and the like.
 Read our Echo Show 8 review.

 Sorry, Bond and Bourne: Pound for pound, there's no action movie series that delivers the goods like Mission: Impossible.
 This set includes all six titles in both Blu-ray and digital formats.
 It normally sells for anywhere from $48-$60.